 If you need help accessing the AppSheet licenses included in your Enterprise Plus subscription, please contact Google Workspace Support.

 Users can access AppSheet and create applications for free.
 When sharing apps with users, an AppSheet subscription is required.
 To get started:

 - Sign in to AppSheet using your Google Workspace credentials.

 Until November 2020, you can enable access to the AppSheet Pro subscription included in your Enterprise Plus subscription by filing a case at Google Workspace support.
-After which, access to AppSheet Pro will be automatically available upon signing into AppSheet using your Google Workspace credentials.
+After that, access to AppSheet Pro will be automatically available after signing into AppSheet using your Google Workspace credentials.